PayRpc/Bitcoin_Sprint_Production/cmd/sprint/CONFIG.md

 - Use placeholder format in `config.json` for shared configurations
 - Sensitive values are automatically masked in logs
 - SecureBuffer is used for in-memory protection of secrets
+- Bitcoin RPC is restricted to localhost only for security

 ## Configuration Logging